tokenetes/example-application/README.md

 For more detailed instructions refer to the service-specific README files in their respective directories.

-## Tratteria Documentation
+## Tokenetes Documentation
-For detailed documentation and setup guides of tratteria please visit tratteria official documentation page: [tratteria.io](https://tratteria.io)
+For detailed documentation and setup guides of tokenetes please visit tokenetes official documentation page: [tokenetes.io](https://tokenetes.io)

-## Contribute to Tratteria
+## Contribute to Tokenetes
 Contributions to the project are welcome, including feature enhancements, bug fixes, and documentation improvements.